DFT+DMFT investigation of the magnetic phase transition in the itinerant ferromagnet Fe$_{3}$GaTe$_{2}$: RESULTS AND DISCUSSION

-To simulate the magnetic phase transition directly, we further performed magnetic DFT+DMFT calculations, which have yielded reliable results consistent with experimental findings in its sister system, Fe$_{3}$GeTe$_{2}$.\cite{Xu2024,Kim2022,Bai2022} Figure~\ref{fig2} illustrates the evolution of electronic structures as a function of temperature in our DFT+DMFT calculations.
-At high temperatures, such as 1000 K, the electronic structures of the spin-up and spin-down channels are identical, and the system converges to the NM state.
+To simulate the magnetic phase transition directly, we further performed magnetic DFT+DMFT calculations, which have yielded reliable results consistent with experimental findings in its sister system, Fe$_{3}$GeTe$_{2}$ \cite{Xu2024,Kim2022,Bai2022}.
+Figure~\ref{fig3} illustrates the evolution of electronic structures as a function of temperature.
+At high temperatures, such as 1000 K, the electronic structures of the spin-up and spin-down channels are identical, and the system converges to the paramagnetic (PM) state.
 The overall DOS at high temperatures is broad, accompanied by large blurred regions in the spectral function.
-These incoherent characteristics originate from significant spin fluctuations of Fe-$d$ electrons due to strongly correlated effects.
-Notably, the system undergoes spontaneous symmetry breaking of magnetism at low temperatures, converging to the FM order in our calculations.
-As shown in Figure~\ref{fig2}a and c, the spectral functions of the spin-up and spin-down channels exhibit distinct differences around 300 K. Correspondingly, the DOS in Figure~\ref{fig2}b and d shows spectral weight transfer in different tendencies.
-Specifically, the spectral weight above the Fermi level in the spin-up channel decreases as temperature decreases, while it increases below the Fermi level as temperature decreases.
+These incoherent characteristics originate from significant spin fluctuations of Fe-$d$ electrons.
+Notably, the system undergoes spontaneous symmetry breaking of magnetism at low temperatures, converging to the ferromagnetic order.
+As shown in Figs.~\ref{fig3}(a) and \ref{fig3}(c), the spectral functions of the spin-up and spin-down channels exhibit distinct differences as the temperature decreases.
+Correspondingly, the DOS in Figs.~\ref{fig3}(b) and \ref{fig3}(d) show the spectral weight transfer in different tendencies.
+The spectral weight above the Fermi level in the spin-up channel decreases as temperature decreases, while it increases below the Fermi level as temperature decreases.
 Conversely, the situation is the opposite in the spin-down channel.